johnsonchmatc/madisoncollege_ruby_on_rails/Labs/lab1.md

 $ git commit -a -m 'commiting new routes for lab 1"
 ```

-Create a Github.com public repository for this under your account calle matc-lab01, and follow their instructions on how to push it up.
+Create a Github.com public repository for this under your account called matc-lab01, and follow their instructions on how to push it up.

 Create a Heroku Application (follow book example)